Prathamesh2802/Temp_File_Cleaner/README.md

 # Temp_File_Cleaner

-Removes all the Temporary Files by clicking on a Button
+Removes all temporary files by clicking on a button.

 Warning:

-Use it at your own Risk.
-I won't be responsible for any damage caused to your Device.
+Use it at your own risk.
+I will not be responsible for any damage caused to your device.